FAIRmat-NFDI/AreaA-data_modeling_and_schemas/IKZ_plugin/src/movpe_IKZ/README.md

                 └── Substrates-for-MOVPE1.xlsx
 ```

-- `src/`: This directory contains the source code of the plugin.
+- `src/`: contains the source code of the plugin.
-- `tests/`: This directory contains the tests and template file to use with the plugin.
+- `tests/`: contains the tests and template file to use with the plugin.
-- `/movpe1_growth_parser`: contains the source code for machine "1" at IKZ.
+- `movpe1_growth_parser/`: contains the source code for machine "1" at IKZ.
-- `/movpe2_growth_parser`: contains the source code for machine "2" at IKZ.
+- `movpe2_growth_parser/`: contains the source code for machine "2" at IKZ.
-- `/substrate_parser`: contains the source code for substrate parser.
+- `substrate_parser/`: contains the source code for substrate parser.
 - `schema.py` defines the structure of the data after it has been parsed.
 It specifies the fields that the structured data will contain and the types of those fields.
 - `parser.py` contains the logic for parsing the raw data from the MOVPE growth process.
 This includes reading the data from its original format, extracting the relevant information, and transforming it into a structured format.
 - `nomad_plugin.yaml` defines the raw file matching rules of the parser.
 Check [NOMAD plugin official docs](https://nomad-lab.eu/prod/v1/staging/docs/howto/customization/plugins_dev.html#parser-plugin-metadata) for more info.